Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 }
 ```

-The model can be run within a visualization using the currently experimental visualization based on the Solara package.
-With this package we can also define our own visualizations, e.g. using a histogram as introduced above.
+The model can be visualized using the (currently experimental) `Solara` package.
+This package also lets us define our own visualizations, for example with a histogram as introduced above.

 ```python
 import solara